Dermatoses induced by Personal Protective Equipment: Extent

 A Chinese study reports that 97% of the frontline health workers have some kind of skin damage.
 This study also reports that the healthcare workers who wore PPE for more than 6 hours had higher risks of skin damage than those who wore it for less time.
 Goggles, N95 masks and hand hygiene measures had the maximum odds for inflicting a skin damage, while gloves and face shield had the least.
 The commonly reported symptoms following the use of PPE where tenderness (70%), itching (57%) and burning pain (38%).
 The commonly reported skin lesions were erythema, maceration, fissure, papule, erosion, ulceration, vesicle formation and wheal formation.
 The sites most prone to PPE-induced skin lesion are nasal bridge, cheek, hands and forehead.

 Sites

 Facial skin damage

-Respiratory protective equipment need to be worn tightly on the face, which can lead to poor blood circulation, tissue ischemia and hypoxia.
+Respiratory protective equipment needs to be worn tightly on the face, which can lead to poor blood circulation, tissue ischemia and hypoxia.
 Large amount of water vapour from the exhaled air into the goggles and mask can keep the facial skin moist, which can soften the skin, making it prone to indentations.
 When personal protective equipment is tightly worn on the face for extended periods of time, it can lead to the formation of erythema, blisters and ulcers.

 Hair damage

-Helmets worn as a part of PPE have poor permeability, and can cause the accumulation of large amounts of oil and sweat.
+Helmets worn as a part of PPE have poor permeability and can cause the accumulation of large amounts of oil and sweat.
 This can lead to folliculitis and seborrheic dermatitis.